soroushkavousi/DotNetPotion/src/DotNetPotion/SemaphorePoolPack/README.md

 services.AddSemaphorePool();
 ```

 #### Configuration

 Configure the **default timeout** and **logging threshold** using the `SemaphorePoolOptions` class.
-These options can be set in your application’s configuration file or directly in code.
+These options can be
+set in your applicationï¿½s configuration file or directly in code.

 ```csharp
 services.AddSemaphorePool(options =>